 Howtokh-R(config-if)# exit

-3. Configure Static IP Addresses for Clients
+3. Configure Static IP for Clients

 - Connect a PC to